Juwan Howard

-Juwan Antonio Howard (/dʒuː'wɑːn/ joo-WAWN; born February 7, 1973) is an American professional basketball coach and former player who is an assistant coach for the Brooklyn Nets of the National Basketball Association (NBA).
-Howard was a collegiate All-American, had a 19-year NBA career with eight different teams (including All-Star and All-NBA nods and two NBA championships), and served as the head coach of the Michigan Wolverines men's basketball team.
+Juwan Antonio Howard (/dʒuː'wɑːn/ joo-WAWN) (born February 7, 1973) is an American professional basketball coach and former player, currently an assistant coach for the Brooklyn Nets of the National Basketball Association (NBA).
+He was previously the head coach at the University of Michigan from 2019 until 2024.
+Howard played college basketball for the Michigan Wolverines as a member of the Fab Five, and was selected with the fifth overall pick in the 1994 NBA draft by the Washington Bullets.
+Howard had a 19-year NBA career with eight different teams, winning two NBA championships with the Miami Heat, as well as earned All-Star and All-NBA honors with the Bullets in 1996.

 Howard was born and raised in Chicago, Illinois, where he was a high school All-American center and an honors student at Chicago Vocational Career Academy.
-He gained national prominence after signing with the Michigan Wolverines men's basketball team as part of its Fab Five recruiting class of 1991 (including fellow future NBA stars Jalen Rose and Chris Webber), and reached the finals of the NCAA tournament in both 1992 and 1993.
-Although many of the Fab Five's accomplishments of the 1990s were vacated due to NCAA rules violations, Howard was not personally implicated in the scandal and his individual accomplishments, including as a 1993–94 NCAA All-American, continue to be recognized.
+He gained national prominence after signing with the Michigan Wolverines as part of the Fab Five recruiting class of 1991 (including future NBA stars Jalen Rose and Chris Webber), and reached the finals of the NCAA tournament in both 1992 and 1993.
+He was an NCAA All-American in 1994.

-He began his NBA career as the fifth overall pick in the 1994 NBA draft, selected by the Washington Bullets, and played in Washington for the first seven seasons of a 19-season journeyman career.
-His longest stints after Washington were three seasons each with the Houston Rockets (2004–2007) and the Miami Heat (2010–2013).
-Howard was a one-time All-Star and one-time All-NBA power forward.
-He made three NBA Finals appearances and won two NBA titles, all with the Heatles-era Miami Heat, while serving as a veteran role player in his final three NBA seasons.

-After retiring as a player in 2013, he remained with the Heat organization as an assistant coach for the next six seasons, before accepting the head coaching position at his alma mater, Michigan, in 2019.
-Howard earned numerous awards for his performance as a coach in the 2020–21 season, including AP National Coach of the Year and Big Ten Coach of the Year.
-Howard also became the first coach to earn a No.1 seed as both a player and coach, after the Wolverines secured a No. 1 seed in the 2021 NCAA Tournament.
-Howard coached his son, Jett Howard, at Michigan during the 2022-23 season.
+Howard began his NBA career with the Washington Bullets after being selected in the first round in 1994, and played for the first seven seasons in Washington.
+His longest stints after were three seasons each with the Houston Rockets (2004–2007) and the Miami Heat for his final three seasons (2010–2013).
+After retiring, he remained with the Heat organization as an assistant coach for the next six seasons before accepting the head coaching position at Michigan.
+Howard earned numerous awards for his performance as head coach of the 2020–21 Wolverines, including Big Ten and National Coach of the Year, before being fired in 2024.
+He is the father of Jett Howard, whom he coached at Michigan.

-Howard was fired by Michigan in 2024, and later joined the assistant coaching staff of the Brooklyn Nets.